oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 |:---                               |:---
 | OS                                | Ubuntu* 20.04 (or newer) <br> Windows 11, 10*
 | Hardware                          | Intel® Core™ Gen10 Processor <br> Intel® Xeon® Scalable Performance processors
-| Software                          | Intel® AI Analytics Toolkit (AI Kit)
+| Software                          | Intel® Neural Compressor, Intel Optimization for TensorFlow

 ### Intel® Neural Compressor and Sample Code Versions

 >**Note**: See the [Intel® Neural Compressor](https://github.com/intel/neural-compressor) GitHub repository for more information and recent changes.

-This sample is updated regularly to match the Intel® Neural Compressor version in the latest Intel® AI Analytics Toolkit release.
+This sample is updated regularly to match the Intel® Neural Compressor version in the latest Intel® AI Tools release.
 If you want to get the sample code for an earlier toolkit release, check out the corresponding git tag.

 1. List the available git tags.
    ```